shagadellic/SolarData/README.md

 Car will automatically top up off peak if required (normal charge setting for me) 40% of home battery is usually enough for my daily commute

+Could use the data to control all sorts of guff...

 ----------------------------------------------------------------------------------------------------------
 miner.ps1 - collects data into an sqlexpress database.
 ----------------------------------------------------------------------------------------------------------

-had to fudge my own quasi API as the vendor will not grant me access to it (atm..)
+I have had to fudge my own 'API' as the vendor will not grant me access to theirs (atm..)

 Edit the config.xml file to connect to your solar vendors web gui - tested with Chrome